 Best for: ultralight backpacking – Ticket to the Moon Single Camping Hammock

-Camping Hammock Buying Guide: Where to Start?
+Camping Hammock Buying Guide: Where to Start

 There are several different types of hammocks available, but here we're concentrating mainly on camping hammocks.

 The best camping hammock will be lightweight and easy to transport, comfortable and roomy, yet strong and long-lasting.
-You'll need to check what's included with the hammock.
+You'll need to check what's included with your hammock.
 Some hammocks are sold as a kit with everything you need, others give you the basic hammock and everything else needs to be bought separately, which can bump up the price and the weight.

 If you just want to chill or only intend to sleep out when the weather's hot, you may get away with just the hammock.
 For general camping in the UK, you'll need at the very least;